coreos/docs/distributed-configuration/customize-etcd-unit/index.md

 This site has a [good reference for how to generate self-signed key pairs](http://www.g-loaded.eu/2005/11/10/be-your-own-ca/) or you could use [etcd-ca](https://github.com/coreos/etcd-ca) to generate certs and keys.

-We need to create our drop-in unit in `/run/systemd/system/etcd.service.d/`.
+We need to create our drop-in unit in `/etcd/systemd/system/etcd.service.d/`.
 If you run `systemctl status etcd` you can see that CoreOS is already generating a few drop-in units for etcd as part of the OEM and cloudinit processes.
-To ensure that our drop-in runs after these, we name it `30-certificates.conf`
+To ensure that our drop-in runs after these, we name it `30-certificates.conf` and place them in `/etc/`.

 #### 30-certificates.conf